-St. Jude Medical, Inc., and its affiliates (together referred to in this policy as “St. Jude Medical”, “we” and/or “us”) are committed to protecting and respecting the privacy of individuals.
+St. Jude Medical, LLC, and its affiliates (together referred to in this policy as “St. Jude Medical”, “we” and/or “us”) are committed to protecting and respecting the privacy of individuals.

 This policy sets out how and why we collect, use, and disclose personal information of individuals who interact with St. Jude Medical, as well as how we safeguard this information.

 This policy also covers information that is collected, used, or disclosed through use of the www.sjm.com family of websites, which are available to visitors located throughout the world and operated for different purposes.

 Personal information means information that identifies you or could reasonably be used to identify you.
 Examples of personal information include your name, address, e-mail address, affiliated organization or company name, birth date, age, gender, telephone number, account numbers, profession or specialty, education, or other specific types of personal information.
 Some kinds of personal information are sensitive personal information.
 In this policy when we use the term personal information, we include sensitive personal information unless we specifically state otherwise.

 Sensitive personal information means personal information relating to your racial or ethnic origin, religious or philosophical beliefs, sex life, political affiliation, trade union membership, or information relating to your health such as, your diagnosis, treatment or condition information, or medical device model and serial numbers.